ar1st0crat/NWaves/README.md

 ```

-Playing audio from buffers in memory is implied by design but it's not implemented in MciAudioPlayer so far.
-Still there's some workaround: in the calling code the signal can be saved to a temporary wave file, and then player can play this file.
+Playing audio from buffers in memory is implied by design but it's not implemented in ```MciAudioPlayer```.
+If you want to use NWaves library alone, there's a possible workaround: in the calling code the signal can be saved to a temporary wave file, and then player can play this file.

 ```C#